4 Buyers Real Estate

 • Wood boring pests – termites, carpenter ants, powder post beetles and many others.
 Can cause damage to the wood of your home.

-There are others, ask your inspector.
+• There are others.
+Ask your inspector.

 Reports

+Before the inspection: Some people choose to start tests before the inspection, so the results come in sooner.
+This could be a waste of money, but it may also bring peace of mind.
+We can discuss this option.
 Create a list of questions for your inspector based on what you know or suspect is wrong with the property.
-Also, if you have desires to change things once you own, ask the inspector about whether he/she thinks this can be done expeditiously.
+Also, if you know you’ll want to change things once you own, ask the inspector about whether he/she thinks this can be done expeditiously.
 Bring these questions to the inspection.

+If you need more information before you have us speak to the seller—maybe have a contractor look at an old roof, or a plumber evaluate a heating system—we must hurry up to get it.
 Once you have enough facts, your agent will discuss strategies for getting a price reduction if the expense is more than you reasonable should have expected.